Git-with-gideon/Car-Rental-Location-Finder/README.md

 ## 📝 Development Challenges & Solutions

+### Challenge 1: API Endpoint Discovery
+**Problem**: Initial endpoint path `/search-car-rental-location` returned 404 errors.

+**Solution**: Used RapidAPI playground to identify the correct endpoint path `/api/v1/car/search-location` by inspecting the actual HTTP requests made by the playground interface.

+### Challenge 2: CORS (Cross-Origin Resource Sharing) Issues
+**Problem**: Direct API calls from the browser were blocked by CORS policy.

+**Solution**: RapidAPI APIs allow CORS, so direct calls work.
+An optional Python Flask backend proxy server is provided for cases where CORS might be an issue.

-### Challenge 1: API Response Structure
+### Challenge 3: API Response Structure
 **Problem**: The API returns nested data structures that needed careful parsing.

 **Solution**: Created helper functions to safely extract data with fallback values, ensuring the UI never breaks even if some fields are missing.
+Used optional chaining and default values throughout.

-### Challenge 2: Real-time Filtering
+### Challenge 4: Real-time Filtering
 **Problem**: Implementing smooth filtering and sorting without page reloads.

 **Solution**: Used JavaScript array methods (filter, sort) to manipulate results in memory, providing instant feedback to users.
+Maintained separate arrays for all results and filtered results for efficient updates.

-### Challenge 3: Error Handling
+### Challenge 5: Error Handling
 **Problem**: Different API errors require different user messages.

-**Solution**: Created a centralized error handling function that maps error types to user-friendly messages, improving the user experience.
+**Solution**: Created a centralized error handling function that maps error types (network, authentication, rate limits, etc.) to user-friendly messages, improving the user experience.

+### Challenge 6: User API Key Management
+**Problem**: Users needed to edit config.js file to use the application, which is not user-friendly.

+**Solution**: Implemented a settings menu with localStorage integration, allowing users to input and save their API key directly in the browser.
+The key persists across sessions and is stored securely in the browser's local storage.

 ## 📄 License